chiru-labs/ERC721A/docs/design.md

 Regardless of the quantity minted, the `_mint` function only performs 3 `SSTORE` operations:

-- Initialize the ownership slot at the starting token ID with the address.
+- Initializes the ownership slot at the starting token ID with the address.
 - Updates the address' balance.
 - Updates the next token ID.